Benefits of volunteering at North Bristol Community Project

 - or simply for the rewarding feeling of helping the community

 We are a charity that is looking to utilise your expertise, skills, spare time and willingness to work within the community to deliver our aims.
-And if we can help you feel good about yourself, engaged in what you do and learn, that’s a win-win result!
+If we can help you feel good about yourself, engaged in what you do and learn, that’s a win-win result.

 So, what should you expect from us?